Every visitor that comes to your website and doesn’t – at a bare minimum – provide you with their email address is a lost opportunity.

 - Add reviews of your products and services from your previous customers

 - Use case studies to show that you can deliver results

 My friend Chris Brisson, founder of CallLoop, said:

 “We stuck our clients’ logos on our site (with their permission), and have seen a huge boost in quality of leads and customers.
 Companies I could have never imagined have now come to us, without us doing anything different.
 It’s amazing that this ONE simple thing had such a dramatic effect on our business.”

-2. Give Customers Multiple Opportunities To Sign Up
+2. Give Visitors Multiple Opportunities To Sign Up

 If you aren’t email marketing already, why not?

 77% of customers prefer to receive marketing communications through permission-based email.
 (Source)

 But to build an email list, you also need to give your site visitors opportunities to sign up for your newsletter.
 Make it easy for potential buyers to register for your email newsletter by providing opt-in forms: